AlexandrosPanag/My_Python_Projects/Dictionary/README.md

 Dictionary Sorting
 ---
 This is an example of how we can sort out our dictionary by key order, by element order and output them properly

+Dictionary Phone User Input
+---

+This is an example of how a user can create a dictionary and search an element through the created dictionary by taking a user input. (the phone number can find the registered phone user)